windicss/docs/integrations/cli.md

 #### Minimize build

-Use `-m` or `--minify` to generate minimized css file.
+Use `-m` or `--minify` to generate minimized CSS file.
 This parameter is mostly used for build time.

 ```bash
 windicss './**/*.html' -mto windi.min.css
 windicss './**/*.html' -to windi.css --minify
 ```

-#### Using compiliation mode
+#### Using compilation mode

-Compiliation mode will combine all windi utilities into a new class, which you can specify with `-p` or `--prefix`
+Compilation mode will combine all windi utilities into a new class, which you can specify with `-p` or `--prefix`

 ```bash
 windicss './**/*.html' -cto windi.css